SAAMA Press Release – October 2017

 |October – Month||October – Year-to-date|

-October tractor sales of 567 units were significantly (16%) lower than the 678 units sold in October last year.
-On a year-to-date basis tractor sales are 14% down on those for the same period last year.
-October combine harvester sales of 18 units were 10% down on the 20 units sold in October last year.
-On a year-to-date basis combine harvester sales are approximately 16% down on last year.
+October tractor sales of 704 units were significantly (24%) up on the 567 units sold in October last year.
+On a year-to-date basis tractor sales are now almost 7% up on what they were this time last year.
+October combine harvester sales of 20 units were two units more than the 18 units sold in October last year.
+Combine harvester sales for the year-to-date are now 8% up on last year.

 Chairman: South African Agricultural Machinery Association